A heavy-hitter with a hand in most major areas of law and an

-Among the companies who have come to rely on Jones Day's service
+Among the companies that have come to rely on Jones Day's

-are The Sherwin-Williams Company, which the firm has defended in
+service are The Sherwin-Williams Company, which the firm has

 representation on employment issues and consumer class action

-suits; and Chrysler LLC, which hired Jones Day as restructuring
+Chrysler LLC, which hired Jones Day as restructuring counsel during

-According to the firm, it represents over half the Fortune 500, and
+firm, it represents over half the Fortune 500, and has maintained

-has maintained relationships with most of its clients for over a
+relationships with most of its clients for over a decade.

 IN THE NEWS